• Skip to primary navigation

 egg salad ingredients in a bowl on the table

-I suggest using a vegetable chopper to cut small, uniform vegetables for salad recipes to make prepping any salad easier.
+• I suggest using a vegetable chopper to cut small, uniform vegetables for salad recipes.
+This will make prepping any salad easier.

 Chickpea egg salad sandwich on a plate open faced.